vita-epfl/CrowdNav/README.md

 ### Evaluation
-Both the collision rate and extra time to reach goal are used to measure the methods.
+The success rate, collision rate and extra time to reach goal are used to measure the methods.